pebble-tree/node-foundationdb/README.md

 So to deal with this, you need to manage all API versions:

 1. This library needs access to a copy of `libfdb_c` which is compatible with the fdb cluster it is connecting to.
 Usually this means major & minor versions should match.
 2. The API version of foundationdb is managed via a call at startup to `fdb.setAPIVersion`.
-This must be ≤ the version of the db cluster you are connecting to.
+This must be ≤ the version of the db cluster you are connecting to, but ≥ the C API version which the bindings depend on (currently `600`).
+(This can be overridden by also passing a header version to `setAPIVersion` - eg `fdb.setAPIVersion(520, 520)`).
 3. This package is versioned normally via npm & package.json.

 You should be free to upgrade this library and your foundationdb database independantly.
 However, this library will only maintain support for API versions within a recent range.
 This is simply a constraint of development time & testing.